skojaku/qstest/README.md

 # qstest
-Python codes for the (q,s)-test, a generalised significance test for individual communities in networks.
+Python codes for the (q, s)-test, a generalised significance test for individual communities in networks.

 Please cite:

     Kojaku, S. and Masuda, N. "A generalised significance test for individual communities in networks".
 Preprint arXiv:????
-(2017).
+(2017)

 # Installation
   You can install this python package with pip, a package management system for the software written in Python.